d3249/mexico_zipcodes/README.md

 The given site can generate a TXT file (plain text separated by pipes), MS Excel file (xls) and XML file.

-This script uses the TXT file to generate an SQL script.
+This script uses the TXT file to generate a MariaDB script.

 The full catalog contempts more than 145,000 settlements, so any in-detail analysis is hard.